Skip to main content Skip to search Skip to main navigation

 It’s interesting to note that beginners and even active sailors often:

-• Overestimate the importance of the boat in achieving results,
+• Overestimate the importance of the hull in achieving results,

 • Underestimate the potential of the spars,